Kodály Music Teaching Certificate

 Pedagogy: covers beginning concepts and elements for learners of all ages, and includes the development of tuneful singing, differentiated learning styles, readiness concepts, and beginning stages of musical reading and writing of rhythmic and melodic elements and patterns.
 The pedagogical process includes preparation, presentation, and practice of specific elements and concepts, skill development, long and short-term planning, and the application of materials to any age student or teaching situation.

-Music materials: Participants will learn 30 multi-ethnic songs that include simple playground songs, nursery rhymes, folk songs, singing games, dances, canons, and art music of many periods.
-Participants learn a diverse repertoire of activities and explore how this material supports student learning and musicality.
+Music materials: Participants will learn 30 songs that include simple playground songs, nursery rhymes, folk songs, singing games, dances, canons, and art music of many periods.
+Participants learn a diverse repertoire of activities and explore how materials supports creating culturally responsive spaces for student learning and musicality.

 Thesis–Song Collection and Retrieval System: the capstone project of the Kodály Institute is begun in this course.
 Level I students learn songs and how to research, analyze, and catalogue the songs for use in the classroom.